lucashaley/UnityTeaching/Weekly Tutorials/Week_08d_Particles.md

 - Go into your Materials folder, and create a subfolder called Particle.

-- Open the Particle folder, right-click, Import New Asset and import the FlareParticleMaterial from the Stream downloads.
+- Open the Particle folder, right-click, Import New Asset and import the FlareParticleMaterial from the GitHub downloads.

 - Reselect ProjectileOrigin in the Hierarchy.